 Looking at these attractive men, we can see how the image of the romance cover hero has evolved throughout the years.

-The four men whose artful forms we’re appreciating are pictured on the covers below, left to right:
+The four men whose artful forms we appreciate are pictured on the covers below.

-- Guy Bishop – This internationally famous model lent his face to countless magazines and book covers.
-Bishop appeared in glitzy advertisements and walked the runways of Paris and New York, showing off designer clothes.
+Guy Bishop was an internationally famous model who lent his face to countless magazine and book covers.
+He appeared in glitzy advertisements and walked the Paris and New York runways, showing off designer clothes.

-- Chad Deal – Deal posed for hundreds of romance covers in the late 1970s and into the 1980s.
+Deal posed for hundreds of romance covers in the late 1970s and 1980s.
 Perhaps one of the first cover model icons, Deal had a long and successful career.
-He posed for twice as many covers with Elaine Duillo as Fabio did ( 40+ vs. 19).
+He posed for twice as many covers with Elaine Duillo as Fabio did (over 40 vs. 19).

-- Mike Dale – Dale has worked for Bantam Loveswept, Silhouette/Harlequin, Zebra, and many other publishers.
-His face was ubiquitous in 1990s romance covers, his down-to-earth appeal making him a natural for category romance.
+Dale has worked for Bantam Loveswept, Silhouette/Harlequin, Zebra, and many other publishers.
+His face was ubiquitous on 1990s romance covers, and his down-to-earth appeal made him a natural for category romance.
 A true example of a silver fox, Dale now runs a life management business, teaches yoga, and models for catalogs and fashion magazines.

-- Cherif Fortin – With smoldering green eyes, Fortin’s features are as much a work of art as his covers.
-This cover model was the muse of photographer/artist Sara Lynn Sanders.
+With smoldering green eyes, Fortin’s features are as much a work of art as his covers.
+This cover model was the muse of photographer and artist Sara Lynn Sanders.
 The pair first worked together on the 1997 stepback reprint of Marsha Canham’s A Pride of Lions.
 Now Fortin and Sanders work together as artists and writers, crafting medieval romances and covers.